PoonamBala/Aesthetic-website/README.md

-# Aesthetically pleasing app done using basic HTML,CSS and JS
+# A simple aesthetically pleasing website